sfigg/commercialization-public/manufacture/desktop/deploy-windows-with-a-script-sxs.md

 	```
 **or**

 2. If your final image is going to be an FFU, create a recovery partition and apply the Windows RE image.
+The script ApplyRecovery-FFU.bat uses the diskpart scripts: CreateRecoveryPartitions-BIOS.txt, CreateRecoveryPartitions-UEFI.txt, HideRecoveryPartitions-UEFI.txt, and HideRecoveryPartitions-BIOS.txt.
+These scripts must be placed in the same folder as ApplyRecovery.bat

     ```
     D:\ApplyRecovery-FFU.bat